$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: Relevant parameter space and constraints

 \subsection{Unitarity bounds on the neutrino mixing matrix}

-The $3 \times 3$ block of the mixing matrix $U$ corresponds to a non-unitary $\tilde U_\textrm{PMNS}$ matrix.
-The bounds on the deviation from unitarity of $\tilde U_\textrm{PMNS}$ have been obtained in \cite{Antusch:2014woa,Antusch:2016brq} using an effective field theory approach in which the masses of the heavy neutrinos lie above the EW scale.
+The $3 \times 3$ block of the mixing matrix $U$ corresponds to a nonunitary $\tilde U_\textrm{PMNS}$ matrix.
+The bounds on the deviation from unitarity of $\tilde U_\textrm{PMNS}$ have been obtained in Refs. \cite{Antusch:2014woa,Antusch:2016brq} using an effective field theory approach in which the masses of the heavy neutrinos lie above the EW scale.
 This constraint can be recast as follows